meteor/meteor/content/routing.md

 4. How to construct links to routes and go to routes programmatically
 5. How to handle URLs in your app that should only be accessible to certain users

-This guide will refer to code samples from the Todos example app, which has been carefully constructed to demonstrate all of these concepts.

 ## Routing and the role it plays in a client-rendered app

 In a web application, _Routing_ is the process of using URLs to drive the user interface (UI).
 URLs are a prominent feature in every single web browser, and have several main functions from the user's point of view: